-and short-term requirements for the Release #1 even split into multiple sprints.
+and short-term requirements for Release #1 even split into multiple sprints.

 Agile planning is however based on as late as a possible principle.
 That means: “Do not provide a lot of details for Release #2 or backlog as there will be the changes anyway.“.

-Leading the product development is still necessary if even not more required in agile comparing to traditional project management.
+Leading product development is still necessary if even not more required in agile compared to traditional project management.

 Release Planning in ScrumDesk

-Click PLAN (1) in ScrumDesk left menu for the planning of release and sprints.
+Click PLAN (1) in ScrumDesk’s left menu for the planning of release and sprints.
 The board that appears is split into multiple areas:

 A panel (2) displaying all project iterations, releases, and nested sprints.